-5.1 MAZI
+5.1 Mazi

 Table 3 shows the children who participated in Study 1 (Mazi).
 The Headteacher organised a meeting with all the parents in the initial phase of the study, and four of the five children's mothers attended.
 This lasted roughly 1.5 hours.
 One of the parents expressed their wish to have the study results given to her as soon as possible.
 Hence, we provided all the parents in each study with visual and written feedback after each session.
 This consisted of a set of pictures of their child and a brief written report where we informed them of their child's experience in the sessions.
-The first author exchanged these documents with the families through the children's bags, usually the day after the play sessions happened.
+The first author exchanged these documents with the families through the children's bags, usually the day

+OLLY Same as s OLLY Same as study 1 Alice 9 Pete 10 Joshua 9 Isaac 5 Ben 5 Tidy, quiet, calm Deep pressure; hugs; Manipulates Ribbons; running; Bouncing on gym spaces; listening soft blanket; familiar fabric/ribbon; physical sensory activities; ball; running, to songs; dance; routine; being contact and deep outdoors activities; chasing, dance lesson, singing; drawing; independent; quiet and massage; time in corner playdough; light-up dry food; make mirror; bubbles, calm environments; to self-regulate; fine toys; puzzle, interact choices, bubbles, dressing up gym ball; scooter; motor skills activities; with adults; foam; snacks, facial trampoline; spinning; sand and dry messy music; singing; emotions/reactions, swimming; splashing; play; holding adult's swimming; being splash pool, shapes; magnet letters; arms in transitions, independent; routines; swimming, scooter looking and reading dancing, playing with chasing games with board, receive books; listening to water and soap; regular adults; messy play; attention of peers favourite songs; play time; independent spinners; bubbles; interactive board; transitions blanket or comfort tickles; squeezes object; wind-up toys after the play sessions happened.
 In this study (Study 1) and in Study 2, we left the TAs the freedom to intervene as they pleased.
 The prompts were verbal or gestural, and children were never forced to approach.
 To signal that the session was finished and to give enough time for each child to process what came next, the teacher usually started a count-down from 5 and then covered the technology with a cloth again.
-Alice and Leroy were supported on a 2:1 basis, i.e., they were both accompanied by one TA, while every other child was assisted on a 1:1 basis.
+Alice and Leroy were supported on a 2:1 basis, that is, they were both accompanied by one TA, while every other child was assisted on a 1:1 basis.
 When the first author worked as a TA at the Garden, she worked 1:1 with Alice and Tom.
 Furthermore, Alice and the researcher became very close when they worked together.

-Table 3.
-Profiles of children who participated in Study 1
+Table 4.
+Profiles of Children who Participated in Study 2

-5.2 OLLY
+5.2 Olly